 “It is in the light of the above that my country would be ratifying the Marrakesh Treaty which calls for Access to Published Works for Visually-Impaired Persons,” he said.

-The Hon Mokhele Moletsane was one of several government ministers, Members of Parliament, delegates from intergovernmental organizations, copyright experts, teachers, librarians and representatives of people living with disability who attended a high-level seminar on the Marrakesh Treaty and libraries in Africa, organized by EIFL in September 2017 in cooperation with the Lesotho Library Consortium (LELICO) and the Lesotho Registrar General's Office.
+The Hon Mokhele Moletsane was one of several government ministers, Members of Parliament, delegates from intergovernmental organizations, copyright officials from Botswana and Kenya, teachers, librarians and representatives of people living with disability who attended a high-level seminar on the Marrakesh Treaty and libraries in Africa, organized by EIFL in September 2017 in cooperation with the Lesotho Library Consortium (LELICO) and the Lesotho Registrar General's Office.
 In his statement to UNESCO, the Hon Mokhele Moletsane noted the importance of the seminar in encouraging adoption of the Marrakesh Treaty.

 EIFL WELCOMES LESOTHO’S ACCESSION TO THE TREATY